qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Rendering tab
 .............

-In the :guilabel:`Rendering` tab, you can tune when the labels can be rendered and their interaction with other labels and features.
+In the |render| :guilabel:`Rendering` tab, you can tune when the labels can be rendered and their interaction with other labels and features.

 Under :guilabel:`Label options`, you find the :ref:`scale-based <label_scaledepend>`
 and the :guilabel:`Pixel size-based` visibility settings.